Ice forms

 Anana -- a polar bear who never grew the thick layer of fat that bears in the

-Arctic do -- had to be brought inside Monday.
+had to be brought inside Monday.
 And at the National Aviary in

 Pittsburgh, bald eagles and African penguins, "who are used to temperate